AndreMIsidoro/tools/README.md

 ## Credentials/Passwords Hunting

+	default-credentials - Database with defaults credentials of main vendors

 	git-dumper - A tool to dump a git repository from a website laZagne - is an open-source tool primarily used for password recovery.